coderkwan/portfolio/src/posts/good_stuff.md

 It's now hard to come across good stuff, It's hard to stumble upon originality.

-But when you do come across the good stuff, the good blog, the good music, the good book, the good clip,the good quote, the good movie; **Consume it.
+But when you do come across the good stuff, the good blog, the good music, the good book, the good clip, the good quote, the good movie; **Consume it.
 Think about it.
+Treasure it.
 Save it.
 Share it, Re-visit it.**